unic/discoverswiss.infocenter/README.md

 );
 $id = "id_example"; // string | Use property identifier of Region to set root Region.
 $levels = "levels_example"; // string | controls how deep the tree should go. default = 1
-$admin_areas_only = "admin_areas_only_example"; // string | set to true all types of areas are included.
-This kind of destroys the tree structure and combined with high levels the performance is bad. default = false
+$admin_areas_only = "admin_areas_only_example"; // string | set to true only administrative areas are included.
+Set to false then all types of areas are included.
+This kind can destroy the tree structure and combined with high levels the performance can be bad. default = false
 $ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the api.
 Get it on developer.discover.swiss.
 $accept_timezone = "accept_timezone_example"; // string | Time zone ID to apply its offset to dates and time
 $accept_language = "accept_language_example"; // string | Two-letter language code to get localized properties.